-While Gemini 2 will create hard links for any types of files including pictures, audio tracks, and documents, there are certain limitations to the feature:
+Gemini 2 can create hard links for any types of files, including pictures, audio tracks, and documents.
+Still, there are certain limitations:

 Gemini is smart.
 It easily tells copies from originals.
 It knows which files to keep intact.
 But the best thing is that it learns to select duplicates the way you do.
 Gemini's algorithm remembers what you delete and what you choose to keep.
 It's like an apprentice you are training.